Historic West Adams: 1900s - 1910s

 As early as 1906 the area was referred to as "exclusive" and in 1913 as a "fashionable residence district".
 In 1916 the district was known for its "private parks and handsome homes", and the boulevard itself was undergoing improvements that would cost hundreds of thousands of dollars.
 The Los Angeles Times predicted "there will be no more splendid boulevard in America."
 Between Figueroa and Hoover streets the old paving was torn out and an asphalt surface was laid, making the street 65 ft wide.
 In the middle was installed a series of islands that were planted with flowers, shrubs and mature palms.
 Many trees were set out in the "parkings", or parkways, along the street.
 "Lofty" electroliers, or street lamps, were installed; they were the same design as those on Lake Shore Drive in Chicago.

-In 1909 the sidewalks of St. James Park were known as a place where nurses attending perambulators would air and care for babies of the mothers who lived nearby.